1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Support for glue records

-If, for example, you manage your DNS from an independent platform, a configuration that allows you to provide customised DNS that your clients configure with their registrar, you will need to add "glue records" to your domain (add name servers for your domain - ns1.domaine.xyz which points to a specific IP - and then make the same domain point to its own name servers).
+If, for example, you manage your DNS from an independent platform, a configuration that enables you to provide customized DNS that your clients configure with their registrar, you will need to add "glue records" to your domain (add name servers for your domain - ns1.domain.xyz which points to a specific IP - and then make the same domain point to its own name servers).

-For example: make the domain name exampledomain.ch point its NS to ns1.exampledomain.ch, but this has never been registered or points to the wrong IP address
+For example: make the domain name exampledomain.ch point its NS to ns1.exampledomain.ch, although it has never been registered or points to the wrong IP address.

-This method consists of creating a record A (address) for ns1.exampledomain.ch pointing to the NS IP.
-This will have the effect of registering the IP with the registry.
-You will then be able to add ns1.exampledomain.ch which will be recognised and redirected to the right NS.
+This method consists of creating an A (address) record for ns1.exampledomain.ch pointing to the NS IP.
+This will register the IP with the registry.
+You will then be able to add ns1.exampledomain.ch, which will be recognized and redirected to the right NS.

 This method allows you to create, but also to change, existing Glue records:

 - Adding a NS does not automatically add it to the DNS zone.
-You will need to manually update the DNS zone of your domain name.
+You will need to manually update the DNS zone of your domain.